|1. Description - |

 - Library research analysis based on topics pertinent to class

-- Group presentations based on classroom laboratory exercises
+- Group presentations based on classroom hands on exercises

 - Research paper based on topic pertinent to class